(ni TIS i known)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Have patient report immediately to prescriber signs of hepatic impairment, skin changes on extremities, vision changes, ophthalmalgia, severe eye irritation, illogical thinking, chills, pharyngitis, hemorrhaging, or ecchymosis (HCAHPS).
+• Have patient report immediately to prescriber signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), skin changes on extremities, vision changes, eye pain, severe eye irritation, confusion, chills, pharyngitis, bleeding, or bruising (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.